aadarshraj4321/Decentralized-Protocol-for-Zero-Knowledge-KYC/README.md

-# Zero-Knowledge-KYC Engine: A Privacy-Preserving Identity Verification Service
+# Decentralized Protocol for Zero-Knowledge-KYC
 This project is a fully functional prototype of a Zero-Knowledge Know-Your-Customer (ZK-KYC) service, built as a SaaS platform.
 It allows digital services like fintechs and crypto exchanges to verify user attributes (e.g., "is over 18") without ever accessing the user's sensitive personal identifying information (PII).

 ## Table of Contents